north bay trumpet

 - If no note comes out, check the

-direction the valves are facing in the casing and correct
+direction the pistons are facing in the casing and